 Join our community of emerging scholars in management and organizations!

-ALL DSI participants receive DSI program and breakfast, lunch, and reception June 13; registration fees for The Network for Social Work Management conference.
+ALL DSI participants receive DSI program and breakfast, lunch, and an invitation to the pre-conference reception May 29; registration fees for The Network for Social Work Management conference.
 Scholarships available for travel and lodging (see application below).

 Our discussants include management scholars: Michael Austin (UC Berkeley, Mack Center for Nonprofit and Public Sector Management); Alicia Bunger (Ohio State); Monica Perez Jolles (USC); editors from Human Services Organizations and the Journal of Community Practice; and more.

 Our terrific 2017 DSI cohort included 16 PhD students from across the country representing UCLA, UPenn, Fordham, Hunter, University of Washington, University of Michigan, Columbia, Rutgers, SUNY Buffalo, University of Tennessee, and others.

 THANK YOU to our DSI sponsor: Rutgers University, School of Social Work And thank you to Adelphi University for providing the food for the event

 DSI Chairs: Allison Zippay, Rutgers Center for Leadership and Management; Peter Chernack, Adelphi, Center for Nonprofit Leadership and Management